-- Education Department candidates currently employed as licensed teachers, substitutes, or paraprofessionals in the Chicago Public School (CPS) system.
-If CPS currently employs a candidate the candidate needs to notify the Education Department; we then verify their employment with our CPS liaison. - Students-at-Large (e.g., licensed student teaching mentor teachers taking a free course) if they are enrolled in a course requiring field experiences AND those field experiences will be completed in the school/school district in which they are currently employed.
+- Students-at-Large (e.g., licensed student teaching mentor teachers taking a free course) if they are enrolled in a course requiring field experiences AND those field experiences will be completed in the school/school district in which they are currently employed.
 However, if field experiences are to be completed in a setting other than the current school/district of employment of the Student-at-Large, the Accurate Biometrics CPS fingerprinting process must be completed. - Education Department candidates seeking LBS I endorsement, currently employed as certified teachers and planning to complete all required field experiences in the school/school district in which they are currently employed.